 With an emphasis on improvisation, the Jazz Arranging/Composition track prepares students to enter the field fully equipped with the marketable tools to pursue successful careers.
 In addition to courses in the performance concentration and the core music View Curriculum and Information, students take courses in jazz and pop history, jazz secondary piano, arranging, improvisation, composition, jazz styles and analysis and conducting.

-Performance Venues and Guest Artists
+Workshops, Master Classes, and Guest Artists

 The Jazz Studies Program presents frequent master classes and guest performances by renowned artists and educators.
 Recent guests have included Adam Nussbaum, Joe Magnarelli, Ingrid Jensen, Mike Moreno, Lewis Porter, Gary Smulyan and Warren Wolf.

 Each spring, the Jazz Studies Program hosts Jazz at Lincoln Center’s Essentially Ellington Regional Jazz Festival, during which 13 area high school jazz bands participate in performances, clinics and instrumental master classes given by Boyer College Jazz Studies faculty and renowned guest artists.